MATBckh22/MATB-STUDIOS/README.md

 ### Preprocessor Command

-`#include <stdio.h>` is a preprocessor command, it tells the C compiler to include stdio.h file before going to the actual compilation.
+`#include <stdio.h>` is a preprocessor command, also called as a **header file**, it tells the C compiler to include stdio.h libraries before going to the actual compilation.

 ### Function

 Similar to python `def` functions, C uses the `int main` function where the program execution begins.

 ### Comments